-Q: How long does a credit inquiry stay on my credit report?
+Q: How long will a credit inquiry remain on my credit report?

-A: Whenever a lender is authorized to pull your credit report, a credit inquiry is done.
-How long that remains on your credit record depends on the type of inquiry…
+A: Whenever a lender is authorized to pull your credit report, a credit inquiry is performed.
+How long that particular inquiry remains on your credit record depends on the type of inquiry…